Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

-The proof can be found in App.~\ref{app::GETproof}.
-It proceeds analogously to that of the original Kolmogorov extension theorem, presented in~\cite{tao_introduction_2011}.
-The consistency property is used to uniquely define a comb $\Tcal^\sharp_{\Lambda}$ on a `sufficiently large' container space. $\Tcal^\sharp_\Lambda$ can then be extended to a linear functional $\overline{\Tcal}^\sharp_{\Lambda}$ that fulfills the properties of the comb $\Tcal_\Lambda$ on the closure of said container space.
+The proof of the GET proceeds analogously to that of the original Kolmogorov extension theorem, presented, \textit{e.g.}, in Ref.~\cite{tao_introduction_2011}.
+It can be broken up into two main parts: \textbf{(i)} The consistency property is used to define a unique comb $\Tcal^\sharp_{\Lambda}$ on a `sufficiently large' container space $\Lcal_{\Lambda}^\sharp$. \textbf{(ii)} It is shown that $\Tcal^\sharp_\Lambda$ is linear and bounded on a subset $\Kcal^\sharp_{\Lambda}$ of said container space and can thus be extended to a linear functional $\overline{\Tcal}^\sharp_{\Lambda}$ fulfilling the properties of the desired comb $\Tcal_\Lambda$ on the closure of $\Kcal^\sharp_{\Lambda}$.
 As in the classical case~\cite{breuer_theory_2007}, the underlying stochastic process characterized by $\Tcal_{\Lambda}$ is -- unlike $\overline{\Tcal}^\sharp_{\Lambda}$ -- not necessarily unique.
-Since the action of all possible $\Tcal_{\Lambda}$ coincides with the unique $\overline{\Tcal}^\sharp_{\Lambda}$ on a sufficiently large space, and hence yields the correct finite combs $\Tcal_{\Lambda_k}$, this non-uniqueness cannot be detected experimentally and does not constitute a practical problem.
+Since the action of all possible $\Tcal_{\Lambda}$ coincides with the unique $\overline{\Tcal}^\sharp_{\Lambda}$ on the correct set of operations, and hence yields the correct finite combs $\Tcal_{\Lambda_k}$, this non-uniqueness cannot be detected experimentally and does not constitute a practical problem.